denismurphy/dictionary-codable/README.md

 ## Note

-This encoder/decoder implementation is simple and straightforward, it does not support nested or complex object structures yet.
+This encoder/decoder implementation is simple and straightforward, it does not support nested or complex object structures.

 ## Contributing